martinduke/draft-duke-shmoo-remote-meetings/draft-ietf-shmoo-cancel-meeting.md

 Although it is more disruptive to the schedules of participants, the next best option is to delay the meeting until a specific date at which conditions are expected to improve.
-The new end date of the meeting must be at least 30 days before the beginning of the following IETF meeting.
+The new end date of the meeting must be at least 30 days before the beginning of the following IETF meeting, and the meeting must begin no earlier than 1 month after the postponement announcement.

 Due to scheduling constraints at the venue, this will usually not be feasible.
 However, it is more likely to allow attendees to recover at least some of their